Worcestershire Constabulary

 Worcestershire Constabulary was the territorial police force responsible for policing rural Worcestershire in central England from 1839 until 1967, when it became part of West Mercia Constabulary.

 History

-The Worcestershire Constabulary was formed in 1839, along with borough forces in the towns of Worcester, Evesham, Kidderminster, Dudley, Bewdley and Droitwich.
+The Worcestershire Constabulary was formed in 1839.
+Other borough forces in the towns of Worcester, Evesham, Kidderminster, Dudley, Bewdley and Droitwich, were already in existence.
 The first headquarters was a three storey house at 15 Britannia Square, Worcester.
-In 1946 they moved into Hindlip Hall.
+In September,1947 they moved into Hindlip Hall.

 In 1947 the Worcester Constabulary absorbed Kidderminster Borough Constabulary.
 On 1 October 1967 the Worcestershire Constabulary was amalgamated with the Shropshire Constabulary, Herefordshire Constabulary and Worcester City Police to form the West Mercia Constabulary, later the West Mercia Police.